 It is perhaps also worth pointing out that the correct archival content can be very valuable too.
 Netflix spent over $500m to acquire the global rights to all nine series of Seinfeld starting in 2021, making the point that exclusivity is also a powerful way to drive subscriptions.

 Measuring the impact of recommendations is critical, to know what is succeeding and what isn’t working ― in consumption, conversions and ARPU.
 It’s not simply enough to be just measuring the content, it’s also essential to measure the effect on packages, promotions and advertising.
 It’s the sharp, actionable insights that can be used to fine-tune offerings, upsell opportunities and promotions.

 One suggestion is not enough, additional pointers are required.
 VO’s TV Business Analytics, for example, shows how a single recommendation can turn into multiple engagement actions, based on the cumulative effect of personalized suggestions.
 These analytics can also uncover more unusual patterns in a viewing population.
 Analysis of these patterns may be used to identify who is at risk for churn, so that the correct steps can be taken to attract these viewers back.
-Combined with relevant third-party data, recommendations can also be related to other conditions, such as national events, or even the weather.
+Contextual recommendations can also be related to other conditions, such as national events, or even the weather.
 Is it the first day of summer holidays?
 Time for a vacation film, or an action flick.
 Storms brewing?
 Suggest a horror film.